MuKonqi/apiutaller/README.md

 You must set up variables in apiutaller.py.

-### apiutaller is used as application to be an example.
+### TEAfa is used as application to be an example.

 ## Kullanım
 ### Sevgili geliştirici,